v2sCollections/Constellation/README.md

 > Many different improvements to the UI click below to see all the changes.

 <details><summary>CLICK FOR MORE DETAILS</summary>
-- Smaller and moved **Location Text** and **XP Indicator**.
+- Smaller and moved Location Text and XP Indicator.
+- PS5 Controller Support.
+Playstations Icons Instead of Xbox.
+- Choose from 65 different cursors.
+- Fixes the spaceship targeting reticle looking choppy as it's locked to 30fps by default.
 - Add a small icon in front of lootable items in the world and inventory, so it's easier to see what is what It also helps with inventory management.
-- The player's health bar dynamically changes color at 75%, 50%, and 25%.
-- Changes the player's boost bar color to blue and flashes cyan when fully recharged.
-- Enhance your dialogue experience with a wider, refined, and centered text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
+- Enhance your dialogue experience with a wider, refined, and centred text area, and improved text clarity featuring a subtle shadow for better readability — all without annoying transition animations.
 - Gives terminals and kiosks a darker theme, and makes the terminal startup less bright.
 - Gives mission boards a darker theme.
 - Removes the warning when opening the console for the first time in a session.